yurimonti/typeDB-digital-twin/README.md

 Digital twin is a digital representation of a physical asset (pumps, turbines, sensor, etc...).
 This feature is famous in asset-intensive industries.
 The real capability comes when an asset can be related to its surrounding environment, for instance a relation with other assets.
-Using General Electric's definition of Digital Twin for reference: “Digital twins are software representations of assets and processes that are used to understand, predict, and optimize performance in order to achieve improved business outcomes.
+Using General Electrics definition of Digital Twin for reference: “Digital twins are software representations of assets and processes that are used to understand, predict, and optimize performance in order to achieve improved business outcomes.
 Digital twins consist of three components: a data model, a set of analytics or algorithms, and knowledge.”
 In our project we only focused on the data model parts.
 These types of model semantics can easily be represented by a graph, and in fact, these data are always stored using technologies of Graph Databases.
 For more information read this article: [First Step to Digital Twin: Model your Asset Data](https://www.linkedin.com/pulse/first-step-digital-twin-model-your-asset-data-gregory-mckim/).